 Using email aliases protects your privacy and your security.
 Hackers cannot learn your real email address from data breaches or any other details about you.
 Additionally, if you realize that your alias address was sold to third parties for marketing or spam, you can simply disable that alias and create another.

-The Bitwarden Generator, available in free and paid Bitwarden plans alike, enables quick and easy creation of unique email aliases for SimpleLogin, AnonAddy, and Firefox Relay.
+The Bitwarden Generator, available in free and paid Bitwarden plans alike, enables quick and easy creation of unique email aliases for SimpleLogin, AnonAddy, Firefox Relay, Fastmail, DuckDuckGo, and Forward Email.
 Utilizing the API key from the account, an alias is instantly registered with the chosen service.
 Learn how to get started on the Bitwarden Help page.

 “Both [AnonAddy and Bitwarden] share a commitment to the increased transparency that comes with open source technologies and we’re excited to bring users yet another way to protect themselves online.” - Will Browning, AnonAddy Founder and CEO